-1. Cumulative Production: Cumulative production is a measured quantity that can be accurately determined and reported.
-The uncertainty associated with these estimates is less than with comparable estimates of volumes of reserves and considerably less than estimates of undiscovered resources.
-Cumulative production through 2020 from State waters off the coasts of Texas, Louisiana, Mississippi, and Alabama includes 1.95 Bbo and 23.56 Tcf (6.14 BBOE total) as shown in figure 3(a) and table 2(a).
-Cumulative production through 20197 from the U.S. OCS includes 22.12 Bbo and 190.88 Tcf (56.09 BBOE total; figure 3(b) and table 2(b)).
+Cumulative Production: Cumulative production is a measured quantity that can be accurately determined and reported.
+The uncertainty associated with these estimates is less than the uncertainty associated with comparable estimates of volumes of reserves, and considerably less than that associated with estimates of undiscovered resources.
+Cumulative production through 2022 from State waters off the coasts of Texas, Louisiana, Mississippi, and Alabama includes 1.95 Bbo and 23.67 Tcf (6.16 BBOE total) as shown in figure 3(a) and table 2(a).
+Cumulative production through 2019 from the OCS includes 22.12 Bbo and 190.88 Tcf (56.09 BBOE total; figure 3(b) and table 2(b)).